We are proud to have been awarded the Investors in Pupils award.

-September 2018: IIP reps were been nominated for each form group and they are responsible for the up keep of the form folder and form board.
+September 2020: IIP reps were being nominated for each form group and they are responsible for the up keep of the form folder and form board.

 “Cockburn School has an abundance of talented, creative and enthusiastic students.”
 Investors in Pupils Assessor